ibell/coolprop/Readme.txt

 Fixed Units on surface tension to N/m

 2.0.6 (revision 147)
-Fixed entropy of humid air at above-atomospheric pressure (Typo in RP-1485) Added specific heat of humid air
+Fixed entropy of humid air at above-atmospheric pressure (Typo in RP-1485) Added specific heat of humid air
 Changes to setup.py so that it will not build if cython version < 0.17 which is a requirement due to the use of STL containers
 Changes to plot module to allow for showing right after plot